MarcoArtiano/2025_structure_potential_temperature/code/README.md

 ```bash
 julia --project=. --threads=num
 ```
 where `num` is the number of threads that you want to use for that session.
+Alternatively, you can also set `--threads=auto` to use a reasonable default number of threads for your system.

 The equations are defined inside the folder `PotentialTemperature/`,  as long as other utilities function.